casnerano/protoc-gen-go-guard/README.md

 ## Features

-- Define Guard rules directly in `.proto` files.
+- Define access rules directly in `.proto` files.
 - Support for public, authenticated, role-based, and policy-based access
 - Service-level and method-level rule inheritance.
 - Zero-trust by default (deny all unless explicitly allowed).
-- Simple interceptor: Easy to plug into any gRPC server.
+- Simple interceptor: easy to plug into any gRPC server.
-- No runtime reflection: Fast and efficient.
+- No runtime reflection: fast and efficient.

 ## Installation